evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ---
 title: GMC Hummer EV Edition 1 Pickup
 linktitle: Hummer EV Edition 1 Pickup
-description: GMC Hummer EV Edition 1 Pickup is an all-electric Pickup Truck with a EPA range of up to 529 km (329 miles).
-EVKX.net have all the details.
+description: "GMC Hummer EV Edition 1 Pickup is an all-electric Pickup Truck with a EPA range of up to 529 km (329 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---